kmadjei/Py-Assigment/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I am grateful for the help and support I am receiving from the CBC staff as I am transitioning to a new career in the IT field as a Software Developer.